Vatsal09/Garage-Automation/Group10_Demo_2/1_code/README1.txt

 		c.
 From your browser, go to:
 			i.	http://127.0.0.1:8000/garageAutomation/login - To view User Interface (follow the more specific directions provided below in the User Interface Section) ii.	http://127.0.0.1:8000/parking - To view Parking Monitoring/System (follow the more specific directions provided below in the Parking Section)
-			iii. http://127.0.0.1:8000/manager - To view Manager dashboard (follow the more specific directions provided below in the Manager Section)

-	4)	Running the license plate reader program:
-		a.
-Locate and cd into “License Plate Reader” folder from the base/parent directory
-		b.	cd into “cloudapi/python” folder
-		c.
-Run the program: python test.py
-		d.
-The file above deciphers the license plate text for the image file named “us-1.jpg” located in “License Plate Reader/Images”

 Not Recommended Way to Execute Source Files: